inspircd/docs/docs/3/breaking-changes.md

 title: v3 Breaking Changes
 ---

-## Breaking changes since InspIRCd 2
+## Breaking changes between InspIRCd v2 and v3

 **NOTE** &mdash; This document only lists breaking changes between InspIRCd 2 and InspIRCd 3.
 There are many backwards compatible changes that have been made which are not listed in this document.